Tomb effigy: Classical

 Recumbent effigies were a common tradition in the funerary art of the Etruscans, an advanced civilisation and culture that developed in central Italy before 700 BC and flourished until the late second century BC.
 Their effigies were typically carved in high relief, and produced in a variety of materials, including ceramic, terracotta, marble, limestone and alabaster.
 Structurally, they fall into two categories: small squarish cinerary urns for cremation and near life-sized rectangular sarcophagi for burials, with cremation becoming more popular over the centuries.
 Etruscan culture viewed the dead as no less complete than the living and existing in a realm where they were forever either in despair or enjoying material comfort.
 From 500 BC, the effigies show the deceased as they looked while alive.
 They are often lavishly dressed and enjoying food and drink as if at a feast.
 They are typically reclining (as if alive) rather than recumbent (as if dead), with open eyes turned towards the viewer, and are often propped up on a pillow while leaning on their arm or elbow.

-By the 7th century the Etruscans were depicting human heads on canopic urns.
-When they started to bury their dead in the late 6th century they used terracotta sarcophagi, with an image of the deceased reclining on the lid alone or with a spouse.
+By the 7th century, the Etruscans were depicting human heads on canopic urns.
+When they began burying their dead in the late 6th century, they used terracotta sarcophagi, with an image of the deceased reclining on the lid, alone or with a spouse.
 The Etruscan style influenced late Ancient Greek, especially in the manner of showing the dead as they had been in life, typically in the stele (stone or wooden slabs usually built as funerary markers) format.
 Any aspects of the style were adapted by the Romans, and eventually spread as far as Western Asia.

 Pre-historic Romans of Palatine Hill often cremated their dead (usually on pyres), while those of the Quirinal Hill would entomb the body.
 Eventually, the two practices merged, wherein the actual body was entombed, and an effigy of the deceased was burned.
 The Romans adopted the Etruscan tomb formats, maintaining the practice of showing the deceased as they were while alive.
 Roman sarcophagi were built from marble, and over time took on a more a contemplative, spiritual and redemptive iconographical tone, emphasising the deceased's former hierarchical role in society.

 Sarcophagus of the Spouses, 530–510 BC.
 National Etruscan Museum, Rome, Italy.

 Sarcophagus in the Villa Corsini, Florence.
 300-275 BC.

 Funerary urn, c.
 210–90 BC.
 Museo archeologico nazionale Siena, Italy.

 Sarcophagus of Seianti Hanunia Tlesnasa, c.
 150–130 BC.
 Painted terracotta, British Museum, London.